guilhermetavares/restkiss/docs/extending.rst

 Alternative Serialization
 =========================

-For some, Restless' JSON-only syntax might not be appealing.
+For some, Restkiss' JSON-only syntax might not be appealing.
 Fortunately, overriding this is not terribly difficult.

 For the purposes of demonstration, we'll implement YAML in place of JSON.